annazeit/SimpleCodingTasks/README.md

 Write a function that checks whether an element occurs in a list.

-5 Write a function that computes the running total of a list.
+Write a function that computes the running total of a list.

-6 Write a function that tests whether a string is a palindrome.
+Write a function that tests whether a string is a palindrome.

-7 Write three functions that compute the sum of the numbers in a list: using a for-loop, a while-loop and recursion.
-(Subject to availability of these constructs in your language of choice.)

-8 Write a function on_all that applies a function to every element of a list.
-Use it to print the first twenty perfect squares (a natural number nn is a perfect square if it can be written as n=mmn=mm for some other natural number mm.
-1,4,9,16,251,4,9,16,25 are the first 5).

-9 Write a function that concatenates two lists. [a,b,c], [1,2,3] → [a,b,c,1,2,3]

-10 Write a function that combines two lists by alternatingly taking elements, e.g. [a,b,c], [1,2,3] → [a,1,b,2,c,3].
+Write a function that combines two lists by alternatingly taking elements, e.g. [a,b,c], [1,2,3] → [a,1,b,2,c,3].

-11 Write a function that merges two sorted lists into a new sorted list.
+Write a function that merges two sorted lists into a new sorted list.
 [1,4,6],[2,3,5] → [1,2,3,4,5,6].
 You can do this quicker than concatenating them followed by a sort.

-12 Write a function that rotates a list by k elements.
+Write a function that rotates a list by k elements.
 For example [1,2,3,4,5,6] rotated by two becomes [3,4,5,6,1,2].
 Try solving this without creating a copy of the list.
 How many swap or move operations do you need?

-13 Write a function that computes the list of the first 100 Fibonacci numbers.
+Write a function that computes the list of the first 100 Fibonacci numbers.

-14 Write a function that takes a number and returns a list of its digits.
+Write a function that takes a number and returns a list of its digits.

-Write functions that add, subtract, and multiply two numbers in their digit-list representation (and return a new digit list).
-If you’re ambitious you can implement Karatsuba multiplication.
-Try different bases.
-What is the best base if you care about speed?
-If you couldn’t completely solve the prime number exercise above due to the lack of large numbers in your language, you can now use your own library for this task.

-Write a function that takes a list of numbers, a starting base b1 and a target base b2 and interprets the list as a number in base b1 and converts it into a number in base b2 (in the form of a list-of-digits).

 Implement the following sorting algorithms: Selection sort, Insertion sort, Merge sort, Quick sort, Stooge Sort.
 Check Wikipedia for descriptions.